panoply/rollup-plugin-dep-inject/readme.md

 # rollup-plugin-dep-inject

-A rollup plugin that extracts your externally defined modules and injects their unpkg cdn equivalent into an index entry file resulting in faster bundle times.
+A rollup plugin that will extract your external defined modules and inject their [unpkg](unpkg.io) CDN equivalent into a custom defined index entry file.

 ### Install
 `yarn add rollup-plugin-dep-inject --dev`